Division-based Receiver-agnostic RFF Identification in WiFi Systems: Introduction

 3. Extensive experiments are conducted on commercial WiFi devices, demonstrating that by dividing different preambles in the frequency domain, the adverse receiver effects can be removed, without requiring multiple receivers, stacking, or calibration processes.
 Specifically, the proposed method achieves classification accuracies of up to 98.47\% in the flat fading channel scenario and 94.91\% in the frequency-selective fading channel scenario, even when the receiver changes.

 Similar to existing works such as \cite{chen2022radioDSRC, xing2022design, shen2023toward, shen2023towards, xie2025towards}, this paper primarily focuses on closed-set classification, where all test devices are known during the training stage.
 For open-set classification, in which rogue devices may appear during the testing stage, readers are recommended to refer to \cite{xie2021generalizable, li2025meta}.
+The corresponding dataset \footnote{\href{https://ieee-dataport.org/documents/wifirffi}{https://ieee-dataport.org/documents/wifirffi}} of this work is available online.

 The remainder of this paper is structured as follows: Section \ref{section:2} provides an overview of the related work in this field.
 Section \ref{section:3} elaborates on WiFi signal preprocessing.
 Section \ref{section:4} presents the proposed receiver-agnostic RFF feature extraction and identification methods.
 Section \ref{section:5} evaluates the proposed methods through experimental analysis.
 Finally, Section \ref{section:6} concludes the paper.